-NOTE: These specifications are intended only as a guideline for determining whether a given glider is a certifled model and whether it is in the certified configuration.
+NOTE: These specifications are intended only as a guideline for determining whether a given glider is a certified model and whether it is in the certified configuration.

 Be aware, however, that no set of specifications, however detailed, can guarantee the ability to determine whether a glider is the same model, or is in the same configuration as was certified, or has those performance, stability, and structural characteristics required by the certification standards.
 An owner's manual is required to be delivered with each HGMA certified glider, and it is required that it contain additional airworthiness information.

-- 1. Weight of glider with all essential parts and without coverbags and non-essential parts: 63
+- 1. Weight of glider with all essential parts and without coverbags and non-essential parts: 60

 - 2. Leading Edge Dimensions

 - a.
 Nose plate anchor hole to:

-- 1. Crossbar attachment hole 126.75
+- 1. Crossbar attachment hole 128.0

-- 2. Rear sail attachment point 183.0
+- 2. Rear sail attachment point 189 (5" from end of LE tube)

 - b.
 Outside diameter at:

 - 1. Nose 2.05

 - 2. Crossbar 2.05

 - 3. Rear sail attachment point 1.97

 - 3. Crossbar Dimensions

 - a.
-Overall pin to pin length from hole at leading edge bracket attachment to center of load bearing ball at glider centerline \$116.63\$
+Overall pin-to-pin length from hole at leading edge bracket attachment to center of load bearing ball at glider centerline.
+115.75

 - b.
-Largest outside dimension 2.44
+Largest outside diameter 2.44

 - 4. Keel dimensions; least and greatest allowable distances, whether variable through tuning or through in-flight variable geometry, from the line joining the leading edge nose bolts to:

 - a.
-The xbar center load bearing ball center 34.25 39.25
+The center of the xbar center load bearing ball 40.5 46.25

 - b.
-The pilot hang loop
+The pilot hang loop 56.5 58.0

 - 5. Sail Dimensions

 - a.
-Chord lengths at
+Chord lengths at:

-- 1. 3 ft outboard of centerline 72
+- 1. 3 ft outboard of centerline 77

 - 2. 3 ft inboard of tip 43.75

 - b.
-Span (extreme tip to tip) 377 (VGT)
+Span (extreme tip to tip) 378 VGT (without raked tips)

 - 6. Location of Information Placard Keel